yashpatel5400/avocet/CONTRIBUTING.md

-# Contributing to Avocet
+# Contributing to Robbuffet

-Thanks for your interest in improving Avocet!
+Thanks for your interest in improving Robbuffet!

 ## How to contribute
 - **Issues:** File an issue describing bugs or feature requests.
 Include repro steps, versions, and expected vs actual behavior.